 Adventure Quest Worlds Overview

 Considering it plays directly on your web browser with no need for special plugins or installations, Adventure Quest Worlds is an impressive MMORPG.
 Compared to Artix’s first hit AdventureQuest, AQ Worlds feels like a much broader package and actually boosts a persistent world where players can interact.
 The graphic style in AQ Worlds is similar to those found in its predecessor, and while I don’t find them all that impressive, they do carry a certain charm that builds on you.
 Though it is more in-depth that previous titles, this is still very much a casual game not likely to interest dedicated players for long, unless they are willing to pay for additional content.
-There are only 4 classes but the ability to multi-class gives players many options.
+There are four basic classes but the ability to multi-class gives players many options.
 The classes are:

 Healer - The supportive class of AQWorlds that shines in a group setting though they can also stand on their alone.
 Their secondary upgrade class is the Acolyte.

 Mage - Primary spell casters who have an array of elemental spells at their disposal.
 Mages can deal heavy damage but rely on mana to do so.
 Their secondary upgrade class is the Sorcerer